WasmEdge/WasmEdge/docs/book/en/src/dev/rust/ssr.md

     }
 }
 ```
-File: `main.rs`

-`main.rs` listens to the request and sends the response via the stream.
+The `handler.rs` parses the received data to the path and query objects and return the corresponding response.

 ```rust